scriptituk/tv-test-card-maker/README-beta.md

 *Example:* `128` for mid-grey

 > ![Tip](assets/icons/tip-16.svg)\
-> Colour component values need not be integers, e.g. `127.5` is more accurate for mid-grey.
+> Colour component values need not be integers, e.g. `127.5` is acceptable.

 > ![Note](assets/icons/note-16.svg)\
 > Regardless how a colour is specified,